 Safe-to-Eat Fish from the San Francisco Bay

-We’re lucky to be able to eat fresh fish from the San Francisco Bay.
-Many fish in the bay are healthy and safe to eat, but some fish have high levels of toxins that can harm your health and are NOT safe to eat.
+We’re lucky to be able to eat fresh fish from the San Francisco Bay and Pacific Ocean.
+Many fish in the bay and Ocean are healthy and safe to eat, but some fish have high levels of toxins that can harm your health and are NOT safe to eat.

 Why should I eat “safe to eat” fish?